 To aid the various departments in the capital improvement program, initiatives are identified through the use of master plans.
 These plans, particularly electric, water and waste water, are reviewed every three (3) to five (5) years, depending on the City achieving projected estimates (e.g. growth rates, market trends, infrastructure integrity and revenue).
-City of Nixa's 2019 budget includes monies to provide a five-year master plan for waste water.
-The Water Department's master plan was adopted in 2013, and a water rate study was conducted in 2017 with proposed rates through 2022.
+City of Nixa's 2020 budget includes monies to provide an electric system study.
+A water rate study was conducted in 2017 with proposed rates adopted through 2022.
+A sewer system study was conducted in 2019; a rate structure for 2020 - 2026 identified in this study was adopted by Council.
 The City is in the process of reviewing its power purchasing contracts and rates to assess the current needs for providing electric energy to the community.
-A Street master plan was presented to Council in

-January 2016.
-A survey conducted during the Street master plan process assists Council in the prioritization of transportation and connectivity issues.
+A Street master plan was presented to Council in January 2016.
+A survey conducted during the Street master plan process continues to assist Council in the prioritization of transportation and connectivity issues.
+A Parks Master Plan which began in 2019 will be completed in 2020.